ministryofjustice/network-access-control-infrastructure/documentation/disaster-recovery.md

 ### Broken schema change

 The [schema](https://github.com/ministryofjustice/network-access-control-admin/blob/main/db/schema.rb) for the policy engine read replica is managed by the self service admin portal via [Rails database migrations](https://github.com/ministryofjustice/network-access-control-admin/tree/main/db/migrate).
+Care needs to be taken to update the schema in a safe way.
+Any changes can be tested on non-live environments before deploying to production.

 ## Breaking infrastructure updates

 ### Manual breaking changes made in the console

-Any manual changes made in the console can be re-set by running the infrastructure pipeline in CodeBuild.
+Any manual changes made in the console can be reset by running the infrastructure pipeline in CodeBuild.
 Terraform will re-provision the infrastructure to be in a known good state.

 ## Breaking network integration updates

 ### MoJ network integration

 Issues at the network level can be diagnosed by looking at the [VPC Flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).
-If traffic is not flowing as expected, check the VPC route tables and any firewalls in between the client and servers.
+If traffic is not flowing as expected, check the VPC route tables, security groups, network ACLs and any firewalls in between the client and servers.

-All networking configurations for the Network Access Control service are configured with Terraform in version control.
+All networking configurations for the Network Access Control service are configured and managed with Terraform and stored in version control.

 ### OCSP integration